w3c/wai-dynamic-planning/source/plan/index.html.erb.md

 ### [Determine budget](determine_budget.html)

-Clarify what additional costs may be required, for example for reviews, training, audits, and testing with users.
-Ensure budget is available.
+Ensure costs are clarified and budget is secured for accessibility activities, such as reviews, training, audits, and testing with users.

 {::nomarkdown}
 <%= article :end %>